Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 \subsubsection{On the Advanced "Paradox" Related to the Coupling Fields and Particles}

-We now want to point out that there are two different sets of initial conditions resulting in the same uniform translation along the magnetic field direction in the Lorentz lab frame.
-We start by considering an electron moving along a circular trajectory that lies in the $(x,z)$-plane.
-We then rotate the magnetic field vector $\vec{B}$ in the $(y,z)$-plane by an angle $\theta_0$, assuming that rotation angle is small $(\theta_0\gamma)^2 \ll 1$.
-We consider a situation in which the electron is in uniform motion with velocity $v\theta_0$ along the magnetic field direction.
-It is clear that if we consider the radiation from an electron moving on a circular orbit, the introduction of the magnetic field vector rotation will leave the radiation properties unchanged.
-This is plausible, if one keeps in mind that after rotating the bending magnet, the electron has the same velocity and emits radiation in the velocity direction owing to the Doppler effect.
-After the rotation, correction to the curvature radius $R$ is only of order $\theta_0^2$ and can be neglected.
+We now wish to highlight that two distinct sets of initial conditions can result in the same uniform translation along the magnetic field direction in the Lorentz lab frame.

+To illustrate this, we first consider an electron moving along a circular trajectory in the $(x,z)$-plane.
+Next, we rotate the magnetic field vector $\vec{B}$ within the $(y,z)$-plane by a small angle $\theta_0$, under the assumption that $(\theta_0 \gamma)^2 \ll 1$.
+In this configuration, the electron moves uniformly along the direction of the magnetic field with a velocity component $v\theta_0$.
+Importantly, this rotation of the magnetic field does not affect the radiation characteristics of the electron in circular motion.
+This invariance is intuitive: after rotating the bending magnet, the electron retains its velocity, and due to the Doppler effect, it continues to emit radiation along the direction of motion.
+The change in the curvature radius $R$ due to the rotation is of order $\theta_0^2$, and thus can be neglected.

-Now we consider another situation.
-Let us see what happens with a kicker, which is installed in the straight section upstream of the bending magnet and is characterized by a kick angle $\theta_k = \theta_0$.
-When the kick in the $y$ direction is introduced, there is a red shift of the critical wavelength which arise because, according to corrected addition velocities law, the electron velocity decreases from $v$ to $v - v\theta_0^2/2$ after the kick.
-The red shift of the critical frequency $\omega_c$ can be expressed by the formula $\Delta\omega_c/\omega_c = - (3/2)\gamma^2\theta_0^2$.
-We see a second order correction $\theta_0^2$ that is, however, multiplied by a large factor $\gamma^2$.
-The result of the covariant approach clearly depends on the absolute value of the kick angle $\theta_0$ and the radiation along the velocity direction has a red shift only when the kick angle has nonzero value.
-The implicit "absolute" acceleration means acceleration relative to the fixed stars.
+We now consider a second scenario.
+Suppose a kicker is installed in the straight section upstream of the bending magnet, imparting a kick in the $y$-direction with angle $\theta_k = \theta_0$.
+When such a kick is applied, a redshift in the critical wavelength of the emitted radiation occurs.
+This is a consequence of the relativistic velocity addition law: the longitudinal component of the electron's velocity is reduced from $v$ to $v - v\theta_0^2/2$ after the kick.
+The relative redshift of the critical frequency $\omega_c$ is given by: $\Delta\omega_c/\omega_c = - (3/2)\gamma^2\theta_0^2$.
+Here we observe a second-order correction in $\theta_0$, but it is enhanced by the large factor $\gamma^2$.

+In the covariant framework, the outcome depends on the absolute magnitude of the kick angle $\theta_0$.
+Radiation emitted along the velocity direction experiences a redshift only when the kick angle is nonzero.
+This result reflects the concept of "absolute" acceleration—acceleration relative to the fixed stars.

+The distinction between these two situations—both ultimately resulting in uniform translation along the direction of the magnetic field—is quite intriguing.
+This difference arises due to the presence of two distinct Lorentz coordinate systems within the lab frame.
+When we accelerate the electron upstream of the bending magnet, we effectively change its associated Lorentz frame.